Bulgaria offers cash reward to boost vaccination rates among pensioners | Health

 - Bulgaria

-Bulgarian Minister Kiril Petkov said on Thursday that elderly people who take a shot against the COVID-19 disease will be eligible to a cash reward as part of his government's drive to boost the vaccination rates, the lowest in the European Union.
+Bulgarian Prime Minister Kiril Petkov said on Thursday that elderly people who get a COVID-19 shot will be eligible for a cash reward as part of his government's drive to boost the vaccination rates, the lowest in the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)